Today it might seem absurd to consider a late-night show without some form of a monologue, but the traditional leadoff segment began as a fluke.

 From 1951 to 1957, Henderson worked at NBC, where he led the orchestra on Steve Allen’s Tonight show (as well as the Today show).
 Five years after his original departure, he returned to The Tonight Show for the beginning of Johnny Carson‘s tenure between 1962 and 1966.

-While Carson is widely viewed as “The King of Late Night,” Henderson said it was Allen who set many of the standards.
+While Carson is widely viewed as The King of Late Night, Henderson recalled that it was Steve Allen who set many of the standards.

 “Everything was in place, organized” by Allen by the time that Carson took over, Henderson explained.
 “The takes, the camera shots.
 I don’t give a damn what anybody says.
 That was all inherited from Steve Allen and Dwight [Hemion, Allen’s director].”

 Another one of those early game-changers, Henderson revealed, was the monologue.
-“The monologue is an accident,” he said.
+“The monologue [was] an accident,” he said.
 “Steve didn’t know how to get the show started, so we opened with music.
 That’s vaudeville… Or Steve would play, at that time, very bad piano for five minutes.”

 Until one night, when Allen came out, and he had been some place and done something.
 “He came out and opened the show with kind of what became a monologue.”